SDM-TIB/CLARIFY_KG_Exploration_API/README.md

   https://labs.tib.eu/sdm/clarify-exp/get_oncological_drugs?cancer=LC
 ```

-# 11) Get toxicity rate of drugs in a treatment with Oncological and Non-Oncological Drugs
+# 11) Get DDI rate of drugs in a treatment with Oncological and Non-Oncological Drugs

 A wedge is a path with two edges where edges represent DDIs.
 The middle-vertex is both the object drug of one interaction, and the precipitant drug of the other interaction.
 A wedge w is defined as the following: w = vertex triplet(a,b,c), where: